-Understanding the basic scoring rules in Pickleball is pivotal to experiencing maximum enjoyment and fun.
-Here’s a breakdown of the three main aspects of scoring:
+Understanding the basic pickleball scoring rules is pivotal to experiencing maximum enjoyment and fun.
+Here’s a breakdown of the three main scoring rules for pickleball:

 Points: The points are awarded to the serving player/team when they win a rally and the receiving player/team fails to return the ball or commits a fault.